codesandbox/docs/packages/projects-docs/pages/learn/repositories/limitations.md

 ---
 title: Limitations
-description: Current limitations in CodeSandbox Projects
+description: Current limitations of Repositories in CodeSandbox.
 ---

 import Callout from 'nextra-theme-docs/callout'